An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experiment Design

 We conducted a comparative analysis of repair performance against several state-of-the-art Alloy repair tools: ARepair~\cite{arepair_icse}, ICEBAR~\cite{ICEBAR}, BeAFix~\cite{BeAFix}, ATR~\cite{ATR}, and Hasan et al.~\cite{hasan2023automated}.
 Each tool employs a distinct development approach and tackles specification attributes differently.

 ARepair~\cite{arepair_icse} generates fixes for Alloy specifications that violate test cases.
 ICEBAR~\cite{ICEBAR} utilizes ARepair as a backend tool to repair faulty Alloy specifications based on a predefined set of Alloy tests.
-ATR~\cite{ATR} adopts a template-based methodology to enhance the repair process, leveraging fault localization strategies to identify potentially erroneous Alloy expressions leading to assertion failures.
+ATR~\cite{ATR} adopts a template-based methodology to enhance the repair process, leveraging fault localization strategies to identify potentially erroneous Alloy expressions that lead to assertion failures.
 BeAFix~\cite{BeAFix} relies on user input to identify faulty statements.
 It exhaustively explores all possible repair candidates up to a certain threshold through mutation and employs Alloy counterexamples to evaluate the feasibility of generalization.
-Fianlly, Hasan et al.~\cite{hasan2023automated} employed ChatGPT for repairing faulty specifications across five scenarios.
-For our comparison, we exclude scenarios where ChatGPT is provided with ``\textit{Fix:}'' comments, as this represents an unrealistic setting and does not align with our "Benchmark Pre-processing" step (cf.~Section~\ref{sec:preprocessing}).
+Finally, Hasan et al.~\cite{hasan2023automated} employed ChatGPT (GPT-3.5-Turbo) for repairing faulty specifications across five scenarios. \ma{This approach employs a purely LLM-based method, wherein a single repair iteration is conducted without the implementation of agent setup or feedback mechanisms}.
+For our comparison, we exclude scenarios where ChatGPT is provided with ``\textit{Fix:}'' comments, as this represents an unrealistic setting and does not align with our ``Benchmark Pre-processing" step (cf.~Section~\ref{sec:preprocessing}).

+\hamid{ Since the state-of-the-art tools—ARepair, ICEBAR, BeAFix, and ATR—were evaluated on static Alloy models prior to the release of Alloy 6, our experimental analysis focused exclusively on static Alloy models to ensure a fair comparison.
+These tools do not support mutable specifications or recently introduced features such as linear temporal logic (LTL), making them incompatible with models that leverage Alloy 6’s new capabilities.
+Additionally, due to structural dependencies and the absence of updated implementations, these tools could not be reliably executed on datasets incorporating Alloy 6-specific features.
+Nevertheless, our repair technique is not inherently limited to static specifications and, in principle, can be extended to support the dynamic capabilities introduced in Alloy 6.}